-Indeed, the public does not currently have an ability to easily evaluate the requested records, which concern communications including John Kerry about the Agriculture Innovation Mission for Climate conference.
+Indeed, the public does not currently have an ability to easily evaluate the requested records, which concern the scientific data to support Mr. Kerry's claim on greenhouse gas emissions.
 We are also unaware of any previous release to the public of these or similar records.
 See Cmty.
 Legal Servs. v.
 HUD, 405 F.Supp.2d 553, 560 (D. Pa.
 2005) (because requested records "clarify important facts" about agency policy, "the CLS request would likely shed light on information that is new to the interested public.").
 As the Ninth Circuit observed in McClellan Ecological Seepage Situation v.
 Carlucci, 835 F.2d 1282, 1286 (9th Cir.
-1987), "[FOIA] legislative history suggests that information [has more potential to contribute to public understanding] to the degree that the information is new and supports public oversight of agency operations..."
+1987), "[FOIA] legislative history suggests that information [has more potential to contribute to public understanding] to the degree that the information is new and supports public oversight of agency operations...."

-Disclosure of these records is not only "likely to contribute," but is certain to contribute, to public understanding of DOS communications.
+Disclosure of these records is not only "likely to contribute," but is certain to contribute, to public understanding of DOS research on the topic of greenhouse gas emission.
 The public is always well served when it knows how the government conducts its activities.
 Hence, there can be no dispute that disclosure of the requested records to the public will educate the public.